cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 - ``polyline``
 - ``points``

-And here how they all looks like:
+And here how they all look like:

 ![](static/documentation/images/image038.jpg) ![](static/documentation/images/image033.jpg)